Jellyyz/Floyd-Steinberg-Dithering-Hardware-Accelerator/Notebooks/Gally/README.md

 I start work on the brainstorming of how the entire system works.
 The block diagram 1st draft is finished and HDL code is being brainstormed as well.

+# Feb 7

+We as a group met with the TA and she gave us some requirements for our project as well as promising to give us an FPGA.

+# Feb 9
+We as a group met to finish up the proposal.